REACH: Reaching Engineering and Artificial Intelligence Career Heights Grant

 - 3187 Associate of Applied Sciences, Engineering Technology

 - Based upon NSF guidelines, the applicants must demonstrate financial need as determined by a current FAFSA on file.
+Your financial eligibility depends on your SAI and other factors reviewed by the CGCC Financial Aid Office.
 If you haven’t completed the FAFSA, visit www.studentaid.gov or Chandler-Gilbert Community College’s Financial Aid office.

 Applicants must:

-- Be enrolled in courses required for their degree at least part-time (6 credit hours).
+- Be enrolled in courses at CGCC required for their degree at least part-time (6 credit hours).

-- Have at least 3.0 or higher GPA and maintain at least a 3.0 cumulative GPA
+- Have at least 2.75 or higher GPA and maintain at least a 2.75 cumulative GPA.

 To Apply: